noizy-sthlm/multibranch-k8s-cd-tutorial/killercoda/finish.md

 # Congratulations!

 You've successfully set up and deployed pipelines in Argo CD!
+Feel free to keep experimenting in this virtual-machine.
+Push new images, push changes to your manifests and see how Argo CD automatically applies them.
+Also, now you have to separate deployent pipes that you can use for different stages of your development.

 ### Recap:
 - You prepared the repository.